-Penetration of preservative solution shall be determined by boring not less than 10 ties per charge.
+A. Penetration of preservative solution shall be determined by boring not less than 10 ties per charge.
 Holes that may be bored shall be filled with tight-fitting treated plugs per AWPA, T1-13 Section 3.1 and M2-11, Section 4.2.3.
 Penetration to meet AWPA Standards, Section 4.3 latest revision.
 Borings to be on the narrow face, taken in a random manner away from surface checking, cracks, and incising holes in the center of the tie perpendicular to the long axis.
-All borings to be furnished to Material Manager-Ties or designated representative who through visual analysis of borings and review of treating records determines acceptability of treatment.
+All borings to be furnished to Material Manager-Ties or designated representative who through visual analysis of borings and review of treating records determines acceptability of treatment (refer to excerpt table below for acceptable penetration depths).
 Borings to be retained at treating facilities for a minimum of 90 days.
 At determination of the Material Manager - Ties, Assays of products may be required to confirm treatment results and are to be processed in conformance with AWPA T1-12 Section C.